 King Ming Chang Leisure Farm (金明昌鹿園) is an interesting leisure farm at Maling Recreational Farm Area in northern Taiwan’s Keelung City.
-In addition to producing quality velvet antlers, wild bee honey, and organic pomelos and other fruits, it is also famous for conducting interesting DIY projects.
+In addition to producing quality velvet antlers, wild bee honey, as well as organic pomelos and other fruits, it is also famous for conducting interesting DIY projects.

 For more photos of this multifunctional farm, please watch the following video: